Categorising land for rating purposes

 Land exempt from rates

-Certain land, such as land belonging to churches, hospitals and schools, is exempt from rates charges.
+Certain land, such as land belonging to churches, hospitals and schools, maybe exempt from rates charges.

 Land owned and used by public charities may also be exempt.